 In Glynde village there is a very good local shop with a post office and tea room (approximately 1 mile).

-In Firle village (approximately 2.5 miles) there is another village shop, post office and pub & The Ram which also does very good food.
+In Firle village (approximately 2.5 miles) there is another village shop, post office and pub called The Ram which also does very good food.

 The nearest supermarkets are in Lewes (approximately 2 miles).
 Lewes also has a wide range of restaurants and cafes.